gazbert/bxbot/README.md

 Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - submit bugs here.

-You are welcome to take on any new features or fix bugs!
+You are welcome to take on any new features or fix bugs.

 ## User Guide